Typhoon Zeb: Elsewhere

 The interaction between Zeb and the monsoon brought gusty winds to Hong Kong, reaching 88 kph on Cheung Chau.
 High tides were also recorded, although there was no reported damage in the territory.

 Later, Zeb produced sustained winds of 155 kph in Taiwan, although gusts topped at 191 kph.
 The typhoon dropped torrential rainfall in the northern and eastern portions of the island, with peak hourly rates of 42.1 mm.
 Several regions of Taiwan received over 400 mm of rainfall.
-The rains caused severe flooding along rivers, with a peak discharge of 3715 m³/s (131,193 ft³/s).
+The rains caused severe flooding along rivers, with a peak discharge of 3715 m3/s (131,193 ft3/s).
 The high rainfall forced workers at the Fei-tsui Dam to release water, after water levels rose by 300 mm.
 Landslides near Taipei wrecked homes, trapping at least two people.
 Landslides also covered several highways while floods washed away bridges, cutting off traffic.
 Flooding occurred in the suburbs of Taipei, and the winds were strong enough to cause skyscrapers to sway in the city.
 Zeb's winds knocked over trees, billboards, and power lines, leaving 1.15 million without electricity.
 Two-story high waves killed a fisherman in Taitung City, washed a freighter ashore in Taichung, and capsized a boat in Tamsui District, killing one sailor; five of the others on board swam two hours to reach shore.
 The storm left $57.6 million (USD) in crop damage, after hundreds of acres of fields were damaged in the southern and central Taiwan.
-Overall damage was estimated at NT$4.15 billion (New Taiwan dollar, $125 million USD), and there were 31 confirmed deaths in Taiwan, with 19 people injured.
+Overall damage was estimated at NT$4.15 billion (New Taiwan dollar, US$125 million), and there were 31 confirmed deaths in Taiwan, with 19 people injured.